Gastón Sauro: FC Basel

+Loan to Catania

 On 19 August 2014, Sauro joined Serie B club Catania on an initial one-year loan deal with an option to buy.
 He was given the number 15 shirt.
 He made his Serie B debut on 30 August, coming on as a late substitute for Gino Peruzzi in Catania's 3−3 draw with Virtus Lanciano.
 In just his second game for the Italian side, Sauro picked up two yellow cards and was sent off in the 70th minute as Catania fell to a 3−2 defeat to Pro Vercelli on 7 September 2014.

-Return to Basel

-Following his loan period Sauro returned to Basel, but played only in two pre-season matches On 6 August 2015 it was announced that Sauro had signed a three-year contract with Columbus Crew.

-During his time with the club Sauro played a total of 91 games for Basel scoring a total of three goals.
-35 of these games were in the Swiss Super League, 10 in the Swiss Cup, 20 in the UEFA competitions (Champions League and Europa League) and 26 were friendly games.
-He scored one goal in the domestic league, one in the Europa League and the other was scored during the test games.

 Columbus Crew SC

 On 6 August 2015, Sauro signed for Columbus Crew SC of Major League Soccer.

-He made his MLS debut on 6 September 2015 in a 3–0 loss to FC Dallas, starting but having to come off after seven minutes with a head injury.
-In the 2015 MLS Cup Playoffs, Sauro played in four of five matches, missing only the home victory over the New York Red Bulls He played the full 90 minutes of Columbus' 2–1 loss in the 2015 MLS Cup to the Portland Timbers.
+He made his MLS debut on 6 September 2015 in a 3–0 loss to FC Dallas, being substituted after seven minutes with a head injury.

-Sauro tore his PCL in a 0–0 draw with Toronto FC on 21 May 2016, He would be sidelined until a 3 September defeat at the LA Galaxy.
+During the 2016 season, he tore his PCL in a 0–0 draw with Toronto FC on 21 May 2016, being ruled out for 4-5 months.
+Sauro chose to undertake rehab rather than surgery, a choice he later called "the wrong decision."
+After returning to the team, the pain in his knee returned and doctors found a new injury which was worsened by his PCL tear.
 On 19 December 2016, Columbus announced that Sauro would miss the entire 2017 season to recover from multiple knee surgeries.

 Sauro signed a new contract with Columbus on 11 January 2018.